pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 a "seg fault" is in fact a helpful error because unlike the elusive logical errors, the reason is fairly localized.

-The NULL pointer
+The null pointer
 ^^^^^^^^^^^^^^^^

-Like ``None`` in Python, the ``NULL`` pointer in C++ points to nothing and is often denoted by the keyword ``NULL`` (all caps) or by 0.
-The NULL pointer is often used in conditions and/or in logical operations.
+Like ``None`` in Python, the null pointer (``nullptr``) in C++ points to nothing.
+Older editions of C++ also used ``NULL`` (all caps) or 0, but we will use the keyword ``nullptr`` because the compiler can do better error handling with the keyword.
+The null pointer is often used in conditions and/or in logical operations.

-The following example demonstrates how the NULL pointer works.
+The following example demonstrates how the null pointer works.
 The variable ptrx initially has the address of x when it is declared.
-On the first iteration of the loop, it is assigned the value of ``NULL`` (i.e. 0) thereby ending the loop:
+On the first iteration of the loop, it is assigned the value of ``nullptr``, which evaluates to a false value; thereby ending the loop:

 .. _lst_cppcode2: